withastro/docs/src/pages/en/guides/markdown-content.md

 ## Importing Markdown

 You can import Markdown files directly into your Astro files!
-You can import one specific page with `import` or multiple with `Astro.glob()`.
+You can import one specific page with `import` or multiple pages with `Astro.glob()`.

 ```astro
 ---